 If you follow these recommendations, you will likely begin manually segmenting customers and setting up static item reminders to go out 21, 30, or 60 days after a customer’s purchase.
 But is this the smartest solution?

 Consider how much time and effort this requires to build out and maintain these triggers while measuring their ultimate effectiveness.

 Are all of your customers using these products within the same time interval?
 If not, you risk a series of mistimed emails that could seem intrusive, pushy, or possibly redundant.
 This blunder defeats the point of a repurchase campaign entirely.

-The marketing experts at True Botanicals and Natural Healthy Concepts have discovered a more robust and scalable replenishment solution with ReSci’s Artificial Intelligence platform.
-Predictions are automatically made on these brands’ already existing data, and timely, relevant and accurate reminder emails are sent with little additional work from the marketer.
+The marketing experts at Natural Healthy Concepts have discovered a more robust and scalable replenishment solution with ReSci’s Artificial Intelligence platform.
+Predictions are automatically made on brands’ already existing data, and timely, relevant and accurate reminder emails are sent with little additional work from the marketer.
 But the question remains—is this solution effective?

 The Buy Again stage is powered by an algorithm that automatically assigns the correct replenishment interval for each product, down to each individual user.
 The stage scans the entire product catalog and finds items that are frequently repurchased by customers, with no effort required from the marketer.

-Check out these two real life examples below, sent by ReSci’s AI:
+Check out this real-life example below, sent by ReSci’s AI:

 This automated data-driven approach to your repurchase campaigns is easier to set up and much more powerful and scalable than any manual campaign.